 A microalbumin test is a laboratory test that measures the level of a protein called albumin in the urine.
-Albumin is a protein normally present in the blood but only in small amounts in the urine.
-If there is an increase in the level of albumin in the urine, it can be a sign of kidney damage or dysfunction.
+Albumin is normally present in the blood but only in small amounts in the urine.
+An increase in the level of albumin in the urine can be a sign of kidney damage or dysfunction.

 The microalbumin test is typically ordered for people with diabetes or high blood pressure, as these conditions can increase the risk of kidney damage.
 The test involves collecting a urine sample, usually over a 24-hour period, and sending it to a laboratory for analysis.